Mummified bodies found in Swiss glacier

 The frozen, mummified remains of a Swiss couple have been found in a glacier near the Swiss ski resort of Glacier 3000.
 They were farmers who went missing 75 years ago, reports newspaper Le Matin.

-Marceline and Francine Dumoulin: these are the identities of the two frozen corpses found in the shrinking Tsanfleuron glacier near the border between Cantons Bern and Valais, not far from the chic Gstaad resort.
+Marcelin and Francine Dumoulin: these are the identities of the two frozen corpses found in the shrinking Tsanfleuron glacier near the border between Cantons Bern and Valais, not far from the chic Gstaad resort.

-Though cantonal police have not officially confirmed the information – stating that DNA testing needs to be carried out – the daily Le Matin has published an interview with the youngest daughter of the couple, 79-year-old Marceline Udry-Dumoulin.
+Police on Wednesday officially confirmed the information – following DNA testing carried out by Lausanne University – the daily Le Matin on Tuesday published an interview with the youngest daughter of the couple, 79-year-old Marceline Udry-Dumoulin.

 “We spent our whole lives looking for them, without stopping.
 We thought that we could give them the funeral they deserved one day,” she said.

-Her father, a shoemaker, and mother, a teacher, went to milk their cows in a meadow above Chandolin in Canton Valais on August 15, 1942, but never came back.
+Her father, a shoemaker, and mother, a teacher, went on a hike to an Alp where their cows were spending the summer on August 15, 1942, but never came back.
 Until now: “I can say that after 75 years of waiting this news gives me a deep sense of calm,” Udry-Dumoulin said.

+Valais police believe the couple had an accident while hiking to the Alp, located over the mountain pass in neighbouring canton Bern.
+In Switzerland, farmers keep their cows in high Alpine regions during the summer so they can graze on high-altitude meadows covered by snow the rest of the year.

 Grim discovery